Understanding Common Cellphone Terminology

 Data – also called mobile internet, is provided by your cellphone service provider when you subscribe to a smartphone plan or a data plan.
 Data is measured in MB (Megabytes) and GB (Gigabytes) as plans can include anything from 100 MB, 500 MB to 1 GB or more (1024 MB = 1 GB).
 Data is accessible anywhere you have cellphone network connection.

 Cellphone plan – is a package that offers a combination of features.
 A cellphone plan is provided by telecom companies such as Zoomer Wireless, Fido and Rogers.
-An example of a plan may consist of 200 Canada-wide minutes, unlimited text messages and 500 MB of data for $40/ month.
+An example of a plan may consist of minutes, texts and data for a set price per month.
 Paying for a plan can either be prepaid or postpaid.

 Prepaid plan – you pay for your phone service upfront and only pay for what you use.